iomete/iom-docs/docs/integrations/bi/power-bi.md

 Now you will see the data sources (tables/views) you have added displayed on the right side.

-In this example, we created a simple pie chart to show the summary of orders amount per country.
+In this example, we created a simple pie chart to show the summary of emp_no by gender.

 <Img src="/img/guides/power-bi/power-bi-chart.png" alt="Power BI chart"/>